quanteda/tutorials.quanteda.io/content/basic-operations/tokens/kwic.markdown

 ##  birth rate is estimated to be around
 ```

-If you want to find multi-word expressions, separate words by whitespace and wrap the character vector by `phrase()`.
+If you want to find multi-word expressions, separate words by white space and wrap the character vector by `phrase()`.

 ```r